sae220/hoc2022-md/study_levers.md

 # Colored Levers

 ## Step 1
 We'll need to flip all four levers in order to open the door, but we're not quick enough to do it manually.
-See if you could figure out the order they need to be flipped and program the Suite of Armor to do it for you.
+See if you could figure out the order they need to be flipped and program the Suit of Armor to do it for you.

 #### ~ tutorialhint
 Use the ``||hoc22.flip <color> lever||`` blocks to move the Suit of Armor to the selected color and flip the lever.
 Pay close attention to how many pieces of carpet there are.
 That will give you a clue on the order.